Rule 3901-5-09 | Agent licensing and appointments.

 (3) The surrender of an agent's license for any line of authority voids all appointments held by the agent for that line of authority.

 (5) An individual who has surrendered a license or licenses and who wants to obtain a license as an agent must comply with the pre-licensing education and examination requirements as if the person had never been licensed, if otherwise eligible and suitable to be an agent.
-This provision shall apply to a license previously surrendered even when the agent still has a license of another type.
+This provision will apply to a license previously surrendered even when the agent still has a license of another type.

 (7) A clearance letter request acts as a voluntary surrender of all licenses.
 Once a clearance is issued an individual may reactivate the Ohio licenses if the following requirements are met: